cilium/cilium/Documentation/network/servicemesh/ingress-to-gateway/ingress-to-gateway.rst

 Examples
 ########

-Please refer to one of the below examples on how to migrate to Cilium's Gateway API features:
+Please refer to one of the following examples on how to migrate to Cilium's Gateway API features:

 .. toctree::